 Didn’t expect this one did you?

-To add some freshness, add small doses of current trends, but just in your accessories and small less expensive pieces.
+To add some freshness, add small doses of new trends, but just in your accessories and small less expensive pieces.
 Yes, you’ll have to get rid of these in a few years, but in the overall scheme of decorating, you won’t have to replace that much.

 - Paint an accent wall, an accessory, or a piece of accent furniture in a trendy shade.